ninjatill/DotStarSwarmLighting/README.md

 # DotStar Swarm Lighting
 Lighting objects made with "DotStar" LEDs which communicate with each other in a swarm.

+**_This entire project is a major work-in-progress.
+The DotStar Swarm ecosystem has much potential but is worked on as a hobby.
+If you would like to contribute, submit an issue or pull request.
+Thanks for your interest!_**

 ## Concept and Background
 This project was started with a desire to make a high-visual-impact decorations for use in public displays.
 The core component in all the display objects is the DotStar LED.
 DotStar is a name used by Adafruit for independently-addressable RBG LEDs using the APA102 chipset (2-wire SPI interface).
 A public display can have multiple DotStar objects which can be manipulated from a central controller over WiFi.